Yavne: Demography

-According to the Israel Central Bureau of Statistics (CBS), in 2001 the ethnic makeup of the city was Jewish and others, without significant Arab population.
-As of March 2018 the city numbered 46,705 persons, with a high percentage of young people: 36% of the population was in the 0–21 age group and 64% of the total population was younger than 39.
+According to the Israel Central Bureau of Statistics (CBS), in 2021 the ethnic makeup of the city was 99 percent Jewish and others, without significant Arab population.
+As of March 2021 the city numbered 53,595 persons, with a high percentage of young people: 37% of the population was in the 0–19 age group and 71% of the total population was younger than 44.

-According to CBS figures for 2001, there were 16 schools and 7,445 students in Yavne (11 elementary schools with 4,037 students and 9 high schools with 3,408 students).
-59.6% of 12th graders were entitled to a matriculation certificate that year.

 Economy

 Major companies based in Yavne include Ormat Industries, Aeronautics Defense Systems, Avisar and Orbotech.

 In 2019, Merck established an incubator in Yavne with a budget of about €20 million over three years that will invest in startups focusing on semiconductor and display crystal technologies.
 In 2022 Recipharm established a new facility in Yavne.

-Environmental issues
+MediWound manufactures NexoBrid in Yavne, a unique product for the treatment of severe burns.
+It allows saving affected tissue which would otherwise need to be removed, leading to less amputations of hands and feet.
+Many October 7, 2023 victims have benefitted from it, with the US also buying $20 million worth of NexoBrid for its strategic national stockpile.

 In 2012 a new green neighborhood "Neot Rabin" was inaugurated in the south of the city.